Ivan Donchev: Biography

 In 2010 he held recitals and master classes in Japan.
 In 2012 he made his debut in South Korea with the Concerto in A minor, op.
 16 by Grieg.
 Between 2012 and 2014 he carried out three tours in South Korea where he played in the major cities of the country, both in recitals and with orchestra.

 Ivan Donchev has performed with conductors such as Daniel Schweizer, Ivan Kozhuharov, David Crescenzi, Yordan Dafov, Stefano Trasimeni, Piero Romano, Grigor Palikarov, Giuseppe Lanzetta, Geum No-sang, Il Koo Lee.

 In 2008 he has received the “Sorrento Classica” prize from his mentor Aldo Ciccolini and in 2011 they have performed piano duo concert at Fenetrange Music Festival in France.

 Donchev has recorded the world premiere of Vito Palumbo’s Quadro Sinfonico Concertante (dedicated to him by the author) and the 3rd Tchaykovsky’s piano concerto (RAI Trade - 2007).
 In 2011 he has released the complete recording of Liszt’s “Harmonies Poétiques et Religieuses” for Sheva Collection.
 The recording of Beethoven piano and violin sonatas with violinist Ivo Stankov for Gega new was 5 stars awarded by the British magazine “Musical Opinion”.

 In 2016 Ivan Donchev performed the 3rd piano concerto by Sergey Rachmaninov in Ekaterinburg.
 The concert was streamed by the Uralfest TV.

+In June 2022, Donchev served on the jury of the second edition of the International Arthur Nikisch Conducting Competition, held in Pleven, Bulgaria, together with conductors including Nayden Todorov, Martin Roa and Tzanislav Petkov, Pleven Philharmonic concertmaster Chavdar Valkov, and jury president Philippe Entremont.